 Stay Connected With Your Coworkers While Working From Home

 Thankfully, we have the internet, which provides a plethora of free tools to keep you connected to your coworkers.
-Dan Schwabel, author of “Back to Human: How Great Leaders Create Connection in the Age of Isolation,” one way to stay better connected is to use email less and to use video chat more.
+Dan Schwabel, author of “Back to Human: How Great Leaders Create Connection in the Age of Isolation,” explains that one way to stay better connected is to use email less and to use video chat more.
 FaceTime, Zoom, Google Hangouts, and Skype all offer free ways to talk with coworkers.
-Another top is to make a point of scheduling one-on-one time with your boss.
+As Samantha Taylor explains, the important thing is to find the right tool for your team.
+Another tip is to make a point of scheduling one-on-one time with your boss.
 You don’t have to spend hours doing this—even ten minutes can make a big difference and often regular communication is more important than lengthy communication.

 Other tools like Slack, Flock, Microsoft Teams, and Google Hangouts can be great as well for quick updates, reminders, or just a quick bit of contact for when you don’t have the time for a full video chat.
 You don’t want to overwhelm your coworkers with messages, but a simple, “Where are we on ____?” or “I’ve finished ______” can be a useful and subtle reminder that you’re being productive even if they don’t see you doing the work.